danielmart222/configure-ad/README.md

-<h2> Step 6: log onto DC-1 and disable the firewall so we are able to Ping DC-1 from our Client-1 </h2>
+<h2> Step 6: Log onto DC-1 and disable the firewall so we are able to Ping DC-1 from our Client-1 </h2>

 ---------